iceyebee/ptt_interview/README.md

 1. Go to **View** > **Developer Options** > **Elements**.

-2. Once the **Elements** panel is open, refresh the webpage, you will see files are generated under **Network**.
+2. Once the **Elements** panel is open, refresh the webpage, you will see files being generated under **Network**.

 3. Go to **Network** > **index.html** > **user-agent** to find your user-agent setting *as a string*.

-Here is a good video to copy your user-agent string: https://www.youtube.com/watch?v=9Z9xKWfNo7k&t=560s
+Here is a good video to learn how to copy your user-agent string: https://www.youtube.com/watch?v=9Z9xKWfNo7k&t=560s

 In ***setting.py***: